 The Missouri Fine Arts Academy (MFAA) is a three-week summer residential program for highly motivated student artists in visual arts, theatre, dance, creative writing, and music.
 The Academy offers an intensive schedule of classes in interdisciplinary and discipline-specific arts, and a wide range of co-curricular activities.
 MFAA is conducted with the support and cooperation of Missouri State University, and is funded through program fees, grants, endowments, scholarships, and private donations.

-The application period for MFAA 2015 will begin in December 2014, with a mid-March deadline to apply.
+The application period for MFAA 2015 runs January 5 - March 6, 2015.
 The application, including a portfolio or audition video, essay, and student evaluation form will be reviewed and adjudicated by a panel of artists and educators.
 Selected students will receive letters of invitation in March 2015.

 Fees and Scholarships

 The full program fee for MFAA 2015 is $1,600.
 The fee is all-inclusive, covering the cost for lodging, meals, instruction, supplies, and extra-curricular activities.
 Students who complete the Academy also earn 3 hours credit in Interdisciplinary Studies, which is transferable to college or university degree programs.